-LORI MEREDITH currently serves as St. Johns Classical Academy’s Director of Operations.
+LORI MEREDITH currently serves as St. Johns Classical Academy’s Headmaster.
 She strongly believes that the development of School Choice coupled with the propagation of The Hillsdale Mission with its Barney School Initiative Program intertwines a perfect opportunity to provide a classical educational option in Clay County.
 Ms. Meredith who has been following Hillsdale for many years is passionate about and thrilled to partake in the opportunity to be a part of Hillsdale’s vision.

 Residing in Clay County for much of her life, she has had first-hand experience with the Clay County Public School System.
 She graduated Cum Laude from Columbia Southern University with a Bachelor’s Degree in Business Administration.